Footprints: A Forensic Analysis

 👞Preparation of plaster

-✔ Mix the plaster in container partially filled with water until water can no longer absorb powder.
+✔ Mix the plaster in a container partially filled with water until water can no longer absorb powder.

 ✔ 7:4 is the best proportion of plaster of Paris and water.